htool/ESP32_Precision-9_compass_CMPS14/README.md

 # ESP32_Precision-9_compass_CMPS14
 Digital compass acting as B&amp;G Precision 9 based on ESP32 and CMPS14

+## ESP32 board
+To have easy access to N2k [this board is recommended](https://hatlabs.github.io/sh-esp32/).

 ## Goal
 - A highly accurate compass which also reports roll, pitch, rate of turn and possibly heave.
 - Be able to use standard config screen in the B&G Zeus/Vulcan/Triton(2) to configure offsets and do calibration.